El Punt: History and profile

 The newspaper was founded on 24 February 1979.
 In the beginning the paper was only circulated in the province of Girona, but from 11 September 2004 it became available in the province of Barcelona.
 By 2008 it had seven editions: Barcelona, Girona, Barcelonès nord, Maresme, Camp de Tarragona-Terres de l'Ebre, Penedès, and Vallès Occidental.

 On 31 July 2011, the newspaper merged with the newspaper Avui, creating the new newspaper El Punt Avui.
-El Punt, however, kept an own edition for the Girona area, where the original El Punt newspaper was born.
+El Punt, however, kept its own edition for the Girona area, where the original El Punt newspaper began.

-The Catalan government subsidises with important amounts those Catalan newspapers with at least one Catalan language edition.
-In 2008, El Punt was the most subsidised of them all in terms of circulation/funds granted, having received almost 2 million euros, which amounts to 72 euros a year per newspaper sold per day, or almost 20 Euro cent per newspaper actually sold.
+The Catalan government subsidised those Catalan newspapers with at least one Catalan language edition.
+In 2008, El Punt was the most subsidised of all in terms of circulation and funds granted, having received almost two million euros, which amounts to 72 euros a year per newspaper sold per day, or almost 20 Euro cent per newspaper actually sold.